microsoft/hi-ml/hi-ml-multimodal/README.md

 ## Getting started

 The best way to get started is by running the [phrase grounding notebook][2].
-All the dependencies will be installed by the notebook, so Python 3.7 and [Jupyter][3] are the only requirements to get started.
+All the dependencies will be installed upon execution, so Python 3.7 and [Jupyter][3] are the only requirements to get started.

 The notebook can also be run on [Binder][4], without the need to download any code or install any libraries: